endurantgames/cosmiclegends/src/classes/dynamo.md

 These examples will be removed:

-- Examples: Cyclops, Lightning Lad, Flash
+- Examples: Human Torch, Cyclops, Lightning Lad, Flash

 ## Skills